ar-visions/ion-modules/README.md

 Each module folder has a base set of translation units and headers in its folder, with app targets built from apps and tests built from tests.\
 Tests require exit code 0 on every app target in order to pass a 'package' target.
 #### Progress...
 22%
 C++20 module conversion likely to start taking place as soon as Vulkan code is established [long and enduring process so far].
 Where we are to shine is in general UX facilities, providing next gen composition facilities for a variety of domains.
 The framework is driving to be a major, sensible alternative to popular offerings.
 Work is ongoing to establish a Vulkan core for UX, and after that the tests will build.
 As for now we're deep in the trenches of Vulkan abstraction.
-The ion engine is ~~slow~~ to get going, but will soon build great momentum.
+The ion engine is --slow-- to get going, but will soon build great momentum.
 #### Working HTTPS secure client example
 The following shows some Future-based Web::json query in action:
 ```c++